amalay/articles/cloud/cloudwords.md

 # Frequent Terms used in Cloud world

+In cloud world, number of terms or terminology used.
+We listen and use those terms on our daily life and also implement it in the project.
+But sometimes if someone suddenly ask about those words, we get confused and feel guilty because of unable to answer properly.
+That is the reason I am summerising some of the important terms together on this page so that we can memorize it quickly.

 Before going to the cloud world, lets first understand the <b>Environment</b>.

 ## Environment: